Defra-Data-Science-Centre-of-Excellence/sds-data-model/markdown/linting.md

 ### As part of a CI pipeline

 This project uses GitHub Actions for Continuous Integration.
 The CI workflow is defined in `.github/workflows/python-package.yml`.
-This workflow will run the  `black` and `isort` sessions as part of the `format` job, whenever code is pushed to the `develop` branch or pull requests into `develop` are triggered.
+This workflow will run the  `lint` job, whenever code is pushed to the `develop` branch or pull requests into `develop` are triggered.

 It appears that `flake8` cannot be configured with a `pyproject.toml` configuration file (used by many other developer tools).
 Workarounds such as [`Flake8-pyproject`](https://pypi.org/project/Flake8-pyproject/) have been developed if this approach is desired.
 Otherwise a `.flake8` config file within the directory/repo is required.